DaPandaKnight/Methodology-Rangers-314/README.md

 - Fuzzy search and plus
 - Fix become member button, it needs to turn off member too (it also throws errors we need to avoid)
 - Way more random jobs / profiles / positions
-- Make users actually users with authentcation (security) Joe will do this ....